priya-gitTest/Python-Packaging-with-Pixi/episodes/project_metadata.md

 ```
 - Tasks

 Here you can specify various steps that you would want to run before making your package.
-It ususally lets you define and run custom cammands or scripts for your project.
+It ususally lets you define and run custom commands or scripts for your project.
+You can specify `inputs`, `outputs` or `depends-on` tasks.

 ```toml
 [tool.pixi.tasks]
 # This command will only be defined on Windows